 Or, perhaps you are preparing to make your first batch of miso and are interested in the entire process from start to finish.
 Either way, here we will give a little more detail about this final phase of miso making... the exciting part!

 The techniques we share come from our own American-style versions adapted from classes taken and books we've read on the subject, not from direct experience using traditional Japanese methods, which are highly advanced and perfected over many generations.

-That being said, our way of making and decanting miso is taken from our own personal involvement with the process as well as much trial and error since our first batch of homemade bean paste back in the late 1990's.
+That being said, our way of making and decanting miso is taken from our own personal involvement with the process as well as much trial and error since our first batch of homemade bean paste back in the 2002.

-We don't typically use soybeans when fermenting miso, but rather select from other legume varieties like garbanzo bean, black bean and pinto bean.
+We don't typically use soybeans when fermenting miso, but rather select from other legume varieties like garbanzo bean, black bean and adzuki.
 These types of misos are commonly referred to as "new American miso" or "modern miso" because they are a branch off of customary Japanese variations.